Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: Background: From Close Passages to Lensing Events

-The value of $\theta_E$ can be measured in two ways.
-The first is by fitting a lensing model to the light curve.
-A unique value of the magnification is associated with each value of the angular separation between the source and lens, $u$.
-If $u$ is expressed in units of $\theta_E,$ then the fractional magnification, $A-1,$ is roughly $0.34$ for $u=1,$ $0.06$ for $u=2,$ and $0.01$ for $u=3.5.$ The magnification falls off as $1/u^4$.
-A lensing model fit allows us to derive the value of the Einstein diameter crossing time, $\tau_E = 2\, \theta_E/\mu,$ where $\mu$ is the proper motion.
+In this paper we will concentrate on the photometric effect of lensing, i.e., the magnification of the background source.
+A unique value of the magnification is associated with each value of $u;$ $A=A(u)$.
+The fractional magnification, $A-1,$ is roughly $0.34$ for $u=1,$ $0.06$ for $u=2,$ and $0.01$ for $u=3.5.$ For large $u,$ the magnification falls off as $1/u^4$.
+Thus, if, for example, an event with a peak magnification of $2\%$ can be reliably identified, then the required angle of closest approach is $\sim 3\times \theta_E;$ if passages this close can be predicted, then we can be assured of detecting lensing of the background star by the foreground star.

+A lensing model fit to the magnification light curve allows us to derive the value of the Einstein diameter crossing time, $\tau_E = 2\, \theta_E/\mu,$ where $\mu$ is the proper motion.
 The value of $\mu$ can be measured for nearby stars, as it has been for VB~10.
-With $\tau_E$ measured from the light curve, the value of $\theta_E$ can be determined.
+With $\tau_E$ measured from the light curve, the value of $\theta_E$ can be determined from the event itself, without the need for astrometric measurements.

-Second, lensing produces an astrometric shift in the position of the lensed source.
-The value of $\theta_E$ can be measured by measuring the shift in the light centroid.
-The maximum value of the apparent shift in the source position occurs when the source and lens are separated by about $\theta_E,$ and the size of the shift is roughly equal to $\theta_E.$ The centroid shift falls off as $1/u.$ Thus, in the case of VB~10, the size of the Einstein angle is large enough that it can potentially be measured with high resolution images from {\sl HST} or using adaptive optics from ground-based telescopes, such as Keck.

-The duration of detectable lensing signatures can be significantly longer than $\tau_E$, which, for the VB~10 event is $\sim4.9$~days (the exact value is dependent on the proper motion of the background star).
-If magnification effects of $\sim 6\%$ ($\sim 1\%$) are detectable, then the duration of detectable deviations from baseline can be as long as $\sim10$~days ($\sim17$~days).
-The duration of detectable astrometric effects can be even longer, depending on the sensitivity of the measurements.

-The detectability of both astrometric and photometric effects is complicated by the blending of light from the lensed source with light from other stars along the line of sight.
-In the case of lensing by VB~10, most of the additional light emanates from the lens itself.
-The source to be lensed, [VB~10]-PMLS-1, is a dim star.
-Because it is bluer than VB~10, changes in light from [VB~10]-PMLS-1 caused by VB~10 will be most detectable at shorter wavelengths.
-We have estimated the magnitudes of [VB~10]-PMLS-1 to be B$\simeq$21.0, I$\simeq$18.2 and H$\approx$16 (L\'epine \& Di\thinspace Stefano 2011).

-If the lens star is a binary, then the shape of the overall light curve, and the timing and magnitude of astrometric effects, will differ from the point-lens form.
-These deviations typically occur over a time scale that is comparable to $\tau_E,$ and the value of $\tau_E$ can still be derived from a lensing model fit.